Research in Geosciences

 Dr. David King conducts research in planetary geology, ranging from studies of the features on Mars and the history deduced from them to asteroid impact research here on Earth.
 Impact features currently under investigation include the Wetumpka impact crater (Cretaceous), located near Montgomery, Alabama, and the Chesapeake Bay crater in Virginia.
 He is also involved in study of likely impact craters in Mississippi and Georgia.
 He also works at the KT boundary studying impact ejecta at sites in Alabama, Belize, Mexico, and Italy.
 Along with Dr. Luke Marzen, he has co-directed two recent theses on Martian geology, a study of probable marine-target impacts on Arabia Terra and the possible impact crater rim at the global escarpment of the northern plains of Mars.

 The human geography focus area provides students the opportunity to study cultural and socioeconomic issues, urban, rural, and economic development, geopolitics, as well as global perspectives on geographic regions.
-Dr. Toni Alexander is particularly interested in patterns of ethnic and racial segregation and the social context that promotes or inhibits it.
-Her most recent work involves a project investigating the social and economic impacts of ethnic diversification of the Alabama Black Belt community of Bullock County by combining qualitative interview approaches with a Geographic Information Systems analysis of socio-economic data.
-Dr. Gillen's research interests center on entrepreneurialism and the urban cultural economy in Vietnam and Southeast Asia.
-Dr. Chaney’s research interest is on human dimensions of natural hazards, with a focus on public awareness and preparedness, public policy, land use, warning systems and response to hurricanes and tornadoes.
 Dr. Yingru Li's research interests on Human Geography mainly include health and health care disparities, regional development, and retail location.
-Her recent research projects focus on the socioeconomic inequalities nad childhood obesity in Alabama's Black Belt Region, spatial inequalities of health and health care in China, and GIS modeling of retail store locations.
+Her recent research projects focus on the socioeconomic inequalities and childhood obesity in Alabama's Black Belt Region, spatial inequalities of health and health care in China, and GIS modeling of retail store locations.
+Dr. Phil Chaney’s research interest is on human dimensions of natural hazads, with a focus on public awareness and preparedness, public policy, land use, warning systems and response to hurricanes and tornadoes.